CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/C/SYS.4.4 General IoT device.md

 Before IoT devices are used in productive operation and before they are connected to a productive network, a deployment clearance SHOULD be made.
 This SHOULD be documented.
 For deployment clearance, the installation and configuration documentation and the functionality of the IoT devices SHOULD be tested in a test.
 It SHOULD be done by a body authorized to do so in the institution.

 #### SYS.4.4.A15 Restrictive rights assignment
 The access rights to IoT devices SHOULD be assigned as restrictively as possible.
-If this is not possible on the IoT devices themselves, you should consider to regulate this on the network side.
+If this is not possible via the IoT devices themselves, it should be considered to regulate this on the network side.

 #### SYS.4.4.A16 Eliminate malware on IoT devices